kivS/windows-desktop-switcher/README.md

 ## Hotkeys
         <CapsLock> + <Num>      - Switches to virtual desktop "num".
-        <CapsLock> + C          - Create a new virtual desktop
+        <CapsLock> + UP         - Create a new virtual desktop
-        <CapsLock> + D          - Delete the current virtual desktop
+        <CapsLock> + DOWN       - Delete the current virtual desktop
-        <CapsLock> + A or P     - Switch to virtual desktop on left
+        <CapsLock> + Left       - Switch to virtual desktop on left
-        <CapsLock> + S or N     - Switch to virtual desktop on right
+        <CapsLock> + Right      - Switch to virtual desktop on right

 To change the key mappings, modify the bottom of the script and reload.
 Be sure to read about the [symbols AutoHotKey uses](https://autohotkey.com/docs/Hotkeys.htm) for key mapping.